 Phacelia commixta Greene

 Phacelia tripinnata Fisch., C.A.Mey. & Avé-Lall.

 Common Name: Fiddleneck

-Phacelia tanacetifolia is a Annual up to 0.60 metres tall.
+Phacelia tanacetifolia is an annual plant that can grow up to 0.60 metres tall.

-South-western N. America in California.
+South-western N. America - California, Baja California.
 Often naturalized in Europe[

 Open flats and slopes below 1200 metres[